-19 Sep Best Places in Southern California to Raise a Family
+19 Sep Best Places to Live in Southern California

 Many people who are in the market for their first homes are parents, hoping to find a safe place for their children to learn and grow.
 Luckily, there are many wonderful places for families throughout Southern California – although they aren’t generally the cheapest places to live in Southern California!

 We have gathered just a few below.
 Home values and average rents are drawn from Quick History Behind San Diego’s Top Spots)